wasdee/dbfread2/README.md

-# dbfread - Read DBF Files with Python
+# dbfread2 - Read DBF Files with Python

 DBF is a file format used by databases such dBase, Visual FoxPro, and FoxBase+.
 This library reads DBF files and returns the data as native